ajiwo/ratelimit/README.md

 - `tokenbucket.Config`
 - `leakybucket.Config`

-**Multi-tier support:**
+**Multi-quota support:**
-- Fixed Window strategy supports multiple tiers with independent limits and windows
+- Fixed Window strategy supports multiple quotas with independent limits and windows
-- All tiers must allow for a request to be accepted
+- All quotas must allow for a request to be accepted
-- Use the builder pattern with `fixedwindow.NewConfig(key).AddTier(name, limit, window).Build()` for both single and multi-tier configurations
+- Use the builder pattern with `fixedwindow.NewConfig(key).AddQuota(name, limit, window).Build()` for both single and multi-quota configurations
-- For single-tier configurations, add a single tier named "default"
+- For single-quota configurations, add a single quota named "default"

 **Available functional options:**
 - `WithBackend(backend)` - Use a custom backend instance